Logo

 Lawrence Lessig was represented by the Electronic Frontier Foundation and Jones Day.

-At the iCommons iSummit 07, Lawrence Lessig announced that he would stop focusing his attention on copyright and related matters and work on political corruption instead, as the result of a transformative conversation with Aaron Swartz, a young internet prodigy whom Lawrence Lessig met through his work with Creative Commons.
+At the iCommons iSummit 07, Lawrence Lessig announced that he would stop focusing his attention on copyright and related matters in order to work on political corruption instead, as the result of a transformative conversation with Aaron Swartz, a young internet prodigy whom Lawrence Lessig met through his work with Creative Commons.

-Lawrence Lessig criticized the revolving-door phenomenon in which legislators and staffers leave office to become lobbyists and have become beholden to special interests.
+Lawrence Lessig criticized the revolving-door phenomenon in which legislators and staffers leave office to become lobbyists and after having become beholden to special interests.

 In February 2008, a Facebook group formed by law professor John Palfrey encouraged Lawrence Lessig to run for Congress from California's 12th congressional district, the seat vacated by the death of Representative Tom Lantos.